A model of the cubic connectedness locus: Laminations

-As a visual counterpart of $\sim_f$, consider the family of all edges of convex hulls of $\sim_f$-classes.
-This set of chords, together with $\uc$, is called the \emph{(invariant) lamination generated by $f$} and is denoted $\lam_f$; these chords then are said to be the \emph{leaves} of $\lam_f$.
+\begin{dfn} For a laminational$^\infty$ equivalence relation $\sim$, con\-sider the family of all edges of convex hulls of $\sim$-classes.
+This set of chords, together with $\uc$, is called the \emph{(invariant) q-lamination (generated by $\sim$)} and is denoted by $\lam_\sim$; chords in $\lam_\sim$ are said to be \emph{leaves} of $\lam_\sim$. \end{dfn}

+Note that q-laminations generated by invariant laminational$^\infty$ equivalence relations and q-laminations generated by invariant laminational equivalence relations (i.e., without infinite classes) form the same class of sets.
+Indeed, let $\lam_\sim$ be generated by an invariant laminational$^\infty$ equivalence relation $\sim$.
+It is easy to see that infinite classes of $\sim$, if any, are Cantor sets.
+Hence we can declare a new equivalence $\hat\sim$ which keeps all finite classes of $\sim$ and breaks all infinite $\sim$-classes into classes as follows: points $x, y$ from an infinite $\sim$-class $A$ are $\hat\sim$-equivalent if they are connected with a finite concatenation of edges of the convex hull of $A$.
+Then it is easy to check that $\hat\sim$ is an invariant laminational equivalence without infinite classes.
+However by construction $\lam_{\hat\sim}=\lam_\sim$.
+This is why we use the term q-laminations without $^\infty$.